First Shots: FN's New High Power

 Frequently Asked Questions

-What are the key improvements in the new FN High Power compared to the original Browning High Power?
+What are the key improvements in the new FN High Power compared to the original?

-The new FN High Power significantly improves upon the original by completely eliminating 'hammer bite,' a common issue for shooters.
-It also boasts an increased magazine capacity, typically holding 17 rounds, and removes the magazine disconnect safety.
+The new FN High Power significantly improves upon the original design by completely eliminating 'hammer bite,' a common issue that caused discomfort for many shooters.
+Additionally, it boasts an increased magazine capacity, typically holding 17+1 rounds.

 How reliable is the new FN High Power with different types of ammunition?

-The new FN High Power demonstrated flawless reliability during testing across a wide spectrum of 9mm ammunition.
-This included lightweight loads, heavy subsonic rounds, NATO-spec cartridges, jacketed hollow points, and even steel-cased ammunition.
+During testing, the new FN High Power demonstrated flawless reliability across a wide variety of 9mm ammunition.
+This included standard ball, subsonic loads, lightweight rounds, jacketed hollow points, and even steel-cased ammunition, even when the firearm was hot.

-What is the magazine capacity of the new FN High Power pistol?
+What is the accuracy like on the new FN High Power?

-Does the new FN High Power suffer from hammer bite?
+Does the new FN High Power have a magazine disconnect safety?

 More Reviews Videos You Might Like